Emotions are scary and not accepted in our so-called “civilized” society.

 Let’s use our anger to draw the line, to assert ourselves.

-Our sadness for compassion, sharing, us get us closer to each other.
+Our sadness for compassion, sharing, and getting us closer to each other.

 Our fear to act, to surpass us.

-Check the book from Clinton Galahan: Good night feelings.
+Check the book by Clinton Galahan: Good night feelings.
 To share with your children.